 Playing chess or putting together puzzles are also ideal for enhancing your spatial visualization skills.
 Tangrams, which are puzzles that use the same seven shapes to form pictures, involve your spatial abilities, too.

 Of course, you don't have to go out of your way to improve your spatial abilities.
 As you now know, many of us do things that involve spatial visualization every day.
 Whether you are following a map or loading your dishwasher, you are improving your spatial abilities, even if the task seems mundane.

 Many people find spatial visualization very difficult to do.
 Switching between two- and three-dimensional objects and then maneuvering those objects can require extreme mental discipline.
 However, you can only benefit from sharpening your spatial abilities.

 Once you fill out a short questionnaire, BetterHelp can place you with a counselor that will be right for you and your needs.
-If you are tired of struggling, head over to BetterHelp today.
+If you are considering professional advice and guidance, head over to BetterHelp today.

 Read below for a few testimonials from people who have reached out to BetterHelp with similar concerns:

 “Mr. Cadavero has helped me focus on short-term goals which require daily action, such as walking and playing piano.
 Being accountable to someone other than myself is energizing.
 I have decided to do another month of conversation.”